C-Loftus/C-Loftus.github.io/content/writings/sight-free-hci.md

 ---
-title: "Sight-free-talon: a new dictation solution for the blind"
+title: "sight-free-talon: a New Dictation Solution for the Blind"
 date: 2024-01-07T12:24:53-05:00
 draft: false
 summary: "My work integrating voice commands with screen readers, LLMs, and more"